 EPA Awards Rebates Totaling $17 Million to Fund Clean School Buses that Reduce Diesel Emissions and Protect Children’s Health

-Three Pennsylvania Entities Receiving $60,000 to Replace Old Diesel Buses
+Five Virginia School Districts Receiving $1.5 Million to Replace 32 Old Diesel Buses

 PHILADELPHIA (April 6, 2022) — The U.S. Environmental Protection Agency recently announced the winners of two school bus rebate opportunities through the 2021 American Rescue Plan (ARP) Electric School Bus Rebates, and the 2021 Diesel Emissions Reduction Act (DERA) School Bus Rebates programs.
-Three Pennsylvania entities will receive $60,000 in funding to replace old diesel buses under the DERA program.
+Five Virginia school districts will receive $1.5 million in funding to replace 32 old diesel buses under the ARP and DERA programs.

 The $7 million in ARP funding is directed toward school districts in underserved communities to replace old diesel buses with new, zero-emission electric models, and the $10 million in DERA rebates will assist with 444 school bus replacements across the country.